ging/fiware-cosmos-orion-flink-connector/doc/index.md

 ## Production

-.. note:: Markdown doesn't support a lot of the features of Sphinx, like inline markup and directives.
-However, it works for basic prose content.
 When packaging your code in a JAR, it is common to exclude dependencies like Flink and Scala since they are typically provided by the execution environment.
 Nevertheless, it is necessary to include this connector in your packaged code, since it is not part of the Flink distribution.